Postgraduate research regulations

 10.2 Application and entry requirements

-10.2.1 An applicant for registration for the degree of MPhil, MPhil with possibility of transfer to PhD, PhD by Practice, Professional Doctorate, or PhD by Publication shall hold a good first degree (first class or upper second class) or equivalent in a relevant field, and normally a Masters degree (MA, MSc, MBA or MRes) with merit or distinction or equivalent postgraduate or research experience.
-In addition, an applicant for registration for the PhD by Publication is required to have at least five years’ appropriate experience.
+10.2.1 An applicant for registration for the degree of MPhil, with possibility of transfer to PhD, PhD by Practice, Professional Doctorate, or PhD by Publication shall hold a good first degree (first class or upper second class) or equivalent in a relevant field, and normally a Masters degree (MA, MSc, MBA or MRes) with merit or distinction or equivalent postgraduate or research experience.
+In addition, an applicant for registration for the PhD by Publication is required to have at least five years’ appropriate experience and relevant publications in the public domain (see 10.7.2.1).

 10.2.2 An applicant holding qualifications other than those above shall be considered on their own merits and in relation to the nature and scope of the programme of work proposed.
-In considering an applicant in this category, the University Research Degrees Sub-Committee shall look for evidence of the candidate’s ability and background knowledge in relation to the proposed research.
-Professional experience, published works, written reports or other appropriate evidence of accomplishment shall be taken into consideration.
+In considering an applicant in this category, professional experience, published works, written reports or other appropriate evidence of accomplishment shall be taken into consideration.
 The University Research Degrees Sub-Committee may require an applicant to pass an externally assessed qualifying examination at final year Honours Degree level before registration is approved.
-An applicant wishing to be considered under this regulation shall include in the application for registration the names of two suitable persons whom the University may consult concerning the candidate’s academic and/or practical attainment and fitness for research.

 10.2.5 Applicants are required to be researching in an area which falls within the University’s current research activities to enable the University to appoint supervisors who are familiar with the relevant area of research.